Batman: The Telltale Series Episode One Review

 Before starting episode one you have the choice of changing the look of Batman’s Bat-Tech (gadgets and gear) choosing from blue, red, yellow and purple.
 Doesn’t do much but is a bit refreshing to have more options.
 The game in all keep the same look and feel of other Telltale games we’ve come to play and love.

 Telltale introduces for the first time ever Crowd Play.
-Rather than one player making all of the key decisions they are all voted batman5upon, ultimately deciding on every action and reaction made by Bruce and the Dark Knight.
+Rather than one player making all of the key decisions they are all voted upon, ultimately deciding on every action and reaction made by Bruce and the Dark Knight.

 While on choices, in Batman, choices will definitely help or hurt you throughout each episodic adventure.
 Unlike other games created by the developer, Batman does not offer multiple saves.
 Instead there is one continuation for the campaign.
 I personally found myself repeating the first chapter more than once because my ending caught me by surprised based on a decision I made mid-game.